appleboy/drone-discord/DOCS.md

     webhook_id: xxxxxxxxxx
     webhook_token: xxxxxxxxxx
 +   tts: true
-    content: "Testing from drone image"
+    message: "Testing from drone image"
 ```

 Example configuration with override the default username of the webhook: